Sami Ullah Baloch v. Abdul Karim Nousherwani: Majority opinion

-The majority opinion was authored by Justice Umar Ata Bandial, and was joined by Chief Justice Mian Saqib Nisar and Justices Ijaz-ul-Ahsan and Sajjad Ali Shah.
+The majority opinion was authored by Justice Umar Ata Bandial, and was joined by Chief Justice Mian Saqib Nisar and Justices Ijazul Ahsan and Sajjad Ali Shah.
 Justice Bandial held that the judicial mechanism in Article 62(1)(f) granted a fair opportunity for relief to a candidate under challenge to vindicate himself, ruling, '"In the result, we are inclined to hold that the incapacity created for failing to meet the qualifications under Article 62 (1)(f) of the Constitution imposes a permanent bar which remains in effect so long as the declaratory judgment supporting the conclusion of one of the delinquent kinds of conduct under Article 62 (1)(f) of the Constitution remains in effect."

 The judgment noted that the prescription by the Eighteenth Amendment of an adverse judicial declaration to precipitate the ineligibility of a candidate for election provided a lawful, transparent and fair mechanism to a candidate under challenge both for contesting and for avoiding the onset of an embargo on his eligibility to contest elections.
 The Court directed that all 17 appeals and petitions challenging the length of disqualification under Article 62(1)(f) for possessing fake degrees be fixed before appropriate benches "for decision in accordance with the law laid down in this judgment, keeping in view the respective facts and circumstances of each case."